Where to stay in Paris? Best areas & hotel recommendations

 That means you’ll be living out of your suitcase for a few days, so you’re better off bringing a trolley case rather than a backpack.

 The rooms in some hotels tend to be a bit stingy with power outlets.
-That’s why I always bring a two-way adapter, just in case.
+That’s why we always bring a two-way adapter, just in case.
 But you need to make sure to get a flat Europlug adapter – thick, round plugs aren’t compatible with most French sockets.

 French people generally don’t eat very much for breakfast.
 It’s pretty common for them just to take a cup of coffee in the morning.
 Maybe with a croissant to dunk in it if they’re feeling peckish.